 The Opportunity:

-Corporate communication is the keystone of effective business operations.
-At Canadian Natural our Information Systems (IS) Operations Team supports over ten thousand users globally.
-In recent years our Communication and Automation team has executed several technology driven initiatives that have streamlined service delivery and added significant value to Canadian Natural.
-As technical expert on the team, this a great opportunity to contribute to the evolution of Canadian Natural’s IS operations.
+At Canadian Natural our Information Systems (IS) Operations Team supports over 10,000 users and over 20,000 endpoints globally.
+In recent years our Automation team has executed several technology driven initiatives that have streamlined service delivery and added significant value to Canadian Natural.
+As an expert on the team, this a great opportunity to contribute to the automation of IS infrastructure.

 Key Accountabilities:

-Architect automation processes for all manner of IS Operations technologies including:
+Develop automation systems and processes for all manner of IS Operations technologies including:

 Telephony systems, MS Exchange & Windows/Linux Server management